IKIM-Essen/ClusterDocs/docs/course/class-14-wet-lab-data-workflows.md

 - verify a transfer before deleting the source;
 - explain why analysis should not run on an instrument-control computer;
 - identify which data may be placed on RCC;
+- place instrument data in an approved RCC project rather than a user's home directory;
 - recognize and migrate documented legacy Windows and macOS storage paths; and
 - prepare a clean handoff to bioinformatics or image-analysis staff.